aliffathoni/Si-SCA/example/ecg/README.md

 # ECG Example

-This code provide example to get data from MAX30003 Heart Rate Sensor and display it using Serial Monitor on Arduino IDE.
+This code provide example to get ecg graph data from AD8232 Heart Rate Sensor and display it using Serial Monitor and/or Serial Plotter on Arduino IDE.

 |FUNCTION| ESP32  | AD8232 |
 | ------------- | ------------- | ------------- |